Ex-Vitesse execs plead guilty in backdating-related case

-NEW YORK (Reuters) - Two former Vitesse Semiconductor Corp VTSS.O executives who jurors twice failed to convict for inflating company earnings and backdating stock options pleaded guilty to a lesser charge Thursday.
+NEW YORK, Aug 15 (Reuters) - Two former Vitesse Semiconductor Corp executives who jurors twice failed to convict for inflating company earnings and backdating stock options pleaded guilty to a lesser charge Thursday.

 Former Chief Executive Louis Tomasetta and former Executive Vice President Eugene Hovanec admitted to altering company records to impede a contemplated investigation by the U.S. Securities and Exchange Commission.